 Exercises That Can Cause Tennis Elbow

 Exercises that tend to cause tennis elbow, besides improper use of wrist extensors in sports are exercises that excessive put strain on the elbow.
-Any exercises that causes a pronated (palm down) grip are more likely to cause/ exacerbate symptoms.
+Any exercises that cause a pronated (palm down) grip are more likely to cause/ exacerbate symptoms.
 This includes many popular triceps extension exercises although any arm exercise that has too many sets and reps can promote tennis elbow.
-Beginners – who hire personal trainers the most – should never have “arm day” as this can most certainly increase the odds of tennis elbow and other problems too – including rhabdomyolysis.

 Exercises For Tennis Elbow